Justin Jankunas Doctoral Dissertation Award in Chemical Physics

-Starting in March, 2015, the Division of Chemical Physics of the American Physical Society will offer an award for the best doctoral dissertation in any area of chemical physics.
-The DCP Dissertation Award consists of $1,000, a certificate describing the achievements of the recipient, and a grant of up to $1,000 for the awardee to travel to the March APS meeting to receive the award and give an oral presentation describing his or her doctoral research.
+The Division of Chemical Physics (DCP) offers an annual award for the best doctoral dissertation in any area of chemical physics.
+The Justin Jankunas Doctoral Dissertation Award in Chemical Physics consists of a check for $1,000, a certificate describing the achievements of the recipient, and a grant of up to $1,000 for the awardee to travel to the March APS meeting (Baltimore, March 14-18, 2016) to receive the award and give an oral presentation describing his or her doctoral research.

 All candidates are encouraged to submit a 12 minute oral presentation at the March meeting, while the award winner will give a 36 minute presentation at a special award session.
 Candidates are also encouraged to apply for a travel award of up to $500 (http://www.aps.org/units/dcp/awards/gsta.cfm) to defray part of the travel expenses.
 Up to five travel awards will be issued.

 Recipient of the 2015 DCP Doctoral Thesis Award

 Alexander J. White, University of California, San Diego